 The truth is that the two are often used interchangeably, especially in the context of customer data.
 More broadly in academic terms, there are more nuanced differences between the two.
 Data scrubbing in that context involves a number of specialized processes such as decoding, merging, filtering, and translating data.

-For our purposes, data scrubbing and data cleaning can be used interchangeably to refer to the same process.
+For our purposes, data scrubbing, data cleaning, and data cleansing can be used interchangeably to refer to the same process.
 They have the same end goal — to clean up your data and ready it for long-term storage and use within your business.

 Customer Data Quality Impacts Business Processes